carlosmunoz/zanata-wiki/Zanata-UI-Test-With-WebDriver.md

 * A package level suite contains a list of the `*Test.java` files in the local package
 * The AggregateTestSuite lists all of the package suites
 * BasicAcceptanceTestSuite, DetailedTestSuite etc extend the AggregateTestSuite and interface to the @Category annotations

 ### Package Level Test Suite
 Within the package is the test suite class.
-From Zanata CI standpoint.
+From Zanata CI standpoint, any class not listed in the package suite will _not_ be run.
 ```
 /* Licence */
 package org.zanata.feature.myfeature;